It seems you plan to travel to Seville, Spain, or at least make it one of your vacation destinations. That’s fantastic! Good for you.

 Why should you visit Plaza de España?

-Here, some blockbuster movies were filmed, Lawrence of Arabia and Star Wars.
-However, you don’t need to be a movie star to visit Plaza de España because it’s the best family-friendly place to stay without exhausting your budget, and it’s totally free.
-The site is just like an open gallery with incredible artwork and painted tiles decorated the administrative buildings.
+Some blockbuster movies were filmed here, including Lawrence of Arabia and Star Wars.
+However, you don’t need to be a movie star to visit Plaza de España.
+It’s the best family-friendly place to stay without exhausting your budget and free.
+The site is like an open gallery with incredible artwork, and painted tiles decorate the administrative buildings.

-Walking through the Plaza admiring the well-designed palace’s facade, It’s one of Seville’s sparkling gems.
-Many prominent events are held in this square taking advantage of its beauty, so if you’re lucky, you can be prepared for such lovely parties or dancing shows if you come here at night.
+Walking through the Plaza, admiring the well-designed palace’s facade, one can see it’s one of Seville’s sparkling gems.
+Many prominent events are held in this square, taking advantage of its beauty, so if you’re lucky, you can be prepared for lovely parties or dancing shows if you come here at night.

-Or you can come here in the morning and hire the little rowing boats for navigating the pretty canal and enjoy a gentle breeze.
+Or you can come here in the morning and hire the little rowing boats to navigate the pretty canal and enjoy a gentle breeze.
 (Yes, just like Venice)

-On the other side, the Plaza offers many small shops scattered throughout the square to shop for traditional art pieces.
+Conversely, the Plaza offers many small shops throughout the square where you can shop for traditional art pieces.

 Things to Do:

-• Come here at night to see the sweeping boulevards; it turns out to be a very romantic spot in Seville when the whole square lights up in colorful and decorative bulbs.
+- Come here at night to see the sweeping boulevards; it turns out to be a very romantic spot in Seville when the whole square lights up in colourful and decorative bulbs.

 Things not to Do:

-Pro Tip: You don’t miss out on watching musicians playing and performing the famous Flamenco dances all around the Plaza, which adds charm to this classy and fabulous vacation destination.
+Pro Tip: You don’t want to miss out on watching musicians play and perform the famous Flamenco dances all around the Plaza, which adds charm to this classy and fabulous vacation destination.

 Location: Paseo de las Delicias